Skip to content

 Get a degree

 As with most IT careers, the first step towards becoming a systems analyst is a degree in an IT-related field.
-A bachelor’s degree is enough to get a job as a systems analyst in most industries, though master’s degrees are becoming more desirable.
+A bachelor’s degree is enough to get a job in IT most industries, though master’s degrees are becoming more desirable.

 Many analysts enroll in part-time or online master’s degree programs as they work to advance their skills, make themselves more competitive, and demonstrate a commitment to their careers.
 Most analysts opt for a master’s in computer science.
 Analysts who want to specialize in a specific field might also select a master’s degree in software development, business administration in information technology, or another related area.